-- The joint partner institutions have established an Examining Board for the joint degree programme MWT.
-The Examining Board has a chair, a secretary, a deputy secretary and one regular member. - 2.
-Within the frameworks established by law, the Collaboration Agreement regarding the establishment of the joint degree programme MWT, the Education and Examination Regulations and other regulations, the Examining Board operates professionally and independently.
-It performs all the tasks with which it is entrusted by law. - 3.
-As provided in article 6 of the Collaboration Agreement, the joint partner institutions appoint the members of the Examining Board to their function following nomination by the Examining Board.
+- 1. As provided in the Collaboration Agreement, the joint partner institutions have established an Examining Board for BTO.
+The Examining Board has a chair, a secretary and one or more regular members. - Within the frameworks established by law, the Collaboration Agreement, the Education and Examination Regulations and other regulations, the Examining Board operates professionally and independently.
+It performs all the tasks with which it is entrusted by law or otherwise. - The joint partner institutions appoint the members of the Examining Board to their function following nomination by the Examining Board concerned.
 The joint partner institutions can deviate from the nomination with a substantiated decision. - 4.
 The members are appointed for a maximal term of four years.
-The members can be reappointed two times. - 5.
-Regarding the qualifications of the members and the composition of the Examining Board: - at least one member of the Examining Board must be associated as a lecturer (with one of the study programmes governed by the Examining Board); - at least one member of the Examining Board must originate from outside the study programme.
-This member can be employed outside one of the partner institutions; - c. members of the Examining Board are highly knowledgeable about the study programme; - d. members of the Examining Board are not a member of the Executive Board or Faculty Board of one of the partner institutions, nor bear any financial responsibility otherwise within the partner institutions.
-Members of the Examining Board are not a member of the MWT programme committee nor can they be a study advisor for MWT; - e. members of the Examining Board comply with the profile for their position.
+The members can be reappointed. - 5.
+Regarding the qualifications of the members and the composition of the Examining Board:

+Rules and Regulations of the Examining Board BTO as from 1 September 2018

+- a. at least one member of the Examining Board must be associated as a lecturer with BTO: - at least one member of the Examining Board must originate from outside the BTO study programme.
+This member can be employed outside the partner institutions; - c. members of the Examining Board are highly knowledgeable about the BTO study programme; - d. members of the Examining Board are not a member of the Executive Board of the partner institutions or do not bear financial responsibility otherwise within the partner institutions or the joint collaboration regarding BTO.
+Members of the Examining Board are not a member of a programme committee nor can they be a study advisor in the BTO programme; - e. members of the Examining Board comply with the profile for their position.

-Article 23.
-Meetings and operation procedures of the Examining Board
+Article 25.
+Meetings and procedures of the Examining Board

-- 1. The Examining Board meets at least 4 times per year. - 2.
+- 1. The Examining Board meets 6 times per year. - 2.
 The meetings of the Examining Board are closed to the public.
 The members of the Examining Board each have an equal vote.
 Decisions are taken by a simple majority of the members present.
-Before decisions can be taken, a quorum of three members is required.
+Before decisions can be taken, a quorum of three members is required for the Examining Board.
 In case of a tied vote, a proposal is rejected.
 The Examining Board can invite external parties to attend a meeting.
 These parties do not have voting rights. - 3.
-The Examining Board can decide to mandate its rightful competencies to the chairperson and/or secretary to the extent this is not in conflict with the WHW or these regulations.
+The Examining Board can decide to mandate its rightful competencies to the chairperson and/or secretary to the extent this is not in conflict with the Act or these regulations.
 The Examining Board records these mandates in writing and includes them in the annual report. - 4.
-The Examining Board can request advice from experts inside or outside Wageningen University, University of Groningen or University of Twente. - 5.
+The Examining Board can request advice from experts inside or outside Wageningen University. - 5.
 The Examining Board records all its decisions in writing and where possible in the electronic system as well and ensures that these decisions are placed in the Board archives.
-If a decision concerns a student, the Examining Board notifies the student about the decision.

-- 6. For each academic year, the Examining Board formulates an annual plan. - 7.
-The Examining Board reports yearly to the MWT Programme Board.
-The annual report addresses the realisation of the annual plan of the Examining Board and the other topics that must be included in the report according to the agreements with the joint partner institutions.
+If a decision concerns a student, the Examining Board notifies the student about the decision. - 6.
+For each academic year, the Examining Board formulates an annual plan. - 7.
+The Examining Board makes a report to the Executive Boards of the partner institutions about each academic year.
+The annual report addresses the realization of the annual plan of the Examining Board and the other topics that must be included in the report according to the agreements with the Executive Boards.

-Article 24.
+Article 26.
 Quality assurance, assessment policy